 - Create a Wikipedia entry for your band

-- Create a Wikidata entry for your band
+- Create a Wikidata.org entry for your band

 - Create a MusicBrainz entry for your band

-- Make sure all of the information you enter, everywhere, is consistent and as detailed as possible
+- Make sure all of the information you enter, everywhere, is accurate, consistent and trusted

 Read other articles in this series: